Newick Church of England Primary School

 The Newick Approach to Mastery:

-We base our Newick mathematics scheme of work on the PD spines and the best resources we can source.
+We base our Newick mathematics scheme of work on the PD spines and the best resources we can source to provide an engaging curriculum that stimulates and challenges all learners, no matter what their circumstances may be.
 This coherent curriculum breaks down concepts into small connected steps that gradually unfold, providing access for all children and leading to a generalisation of the concept and the ability to apply the concept to a range of contexts.
-We use representations (concrete or pictorial) to help children understand the structure of mathematical concepts, building on their previous knowledge in small steps, developing deep reasoning and problem solving abilities within and across mathematics topics as well as in the wider curriculum.
-These representations then help children in their understanding of abstract representations of mathematical concepts.

-We enhance our curriculum further by using the DFE/NCETM Ready to Progress Criteria, published in July 2020, to help schools prioritise their curriculum in light of the pandemic.
+We enhance our curriculum further by using the DFE/NCETM Ready to Progress Criteria, published in July 2020.
 These criteria focus on the most important conceptual knowledge and understanding for each year group so that children can progress successfully.

 All children work at broadly the same pace with provision for those that grasp a concept rapidly and those that need further help.